rocketshipapps/adblockfast/README.markdown

 site and no ads were found on the page.

 If Adblock Fast is interfering with the behavior of the page, you can click the button to unblock ads.
-Your choice will be remembered whenever you go back to the site.
+Your choice will be remembered whenever you return to the site.

 If you have any questions or comments, you can follow and message [us on Facebook](https://www.facebook.com/adblockfast) or